Are you thinking about becoming a travel advisor?

 RELATIONSHIP BUILDING SKILLS

-Any successful travel agent knows that when you create a happy customer, you not only create a repeat customer, but also a raving referrer.
+Any successful travel advisor knows that when you create a happy customer, you not only create a repeat customer, but also a raving referrer.
 The only way to do this is to have relationship-building chops.
 You have to know just how to bring the right mixture of genuine advice and professionalism to all your clients, always making them feel special.
 If you lay the groundwork for a solid relationship, you’ll be booking the same clients for their bachelorette party, their honeymoon, their "babymoon" and every fun family vacation thereafter.

 One of the most important traits that you need to have is authenticity.
 Why?
 Because a potential client will pick up on anything artificial very quickly.
-A successful travel agent doesn’t try to sell something based solely on discounts or promotions – and they don’t sell destinations that they know aren’t good.
+A successful travel advisor doesn’t try to sell something based solely on discounts or promotions – and they don’t sell destinations that they know aren’t good.
 Remember, your clients are your friends, and you want to give only the best advice to your friends.
 Be real with your motives and you’ll reap the rewards.
 Stay true.

-Successful travel agents have this trait by the truckload.
+Successful travel advisors have this trait by the truckload.
 They have the drive to learn as much as they can, to promote themselves on social media, to follow up with any leads and to keep in constant communication with their clients before, during and after their trip.